emre-ergun/engramsoft-rn-shop/README.md

-# React Native Mobile App
+# React Native Mobile App - Shopping

 It is admin dashboard application developed for mobile shopping application to control products, categories and orders.